nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > <img src="DeveloperGuideImages/Logic_01.png" width="600">

-The Logic component consists of the Parser class which is responsible to taking in the inputs from the UI component, deciphering it, and then creating a Command class that can handle the user&#39;s input correctly.
-LogicManager will then execute the command.
+The `Logic` component consists of the Parser class which is responsible to taking in the inputs from the `UI` component, deciphering it, and then creating a Command class that can handle the user&#39;s input correctly. `LogicManager` will then execute the command.

 ####**API**

-The API of the Logic component consists mainly of:
+The API of the Logic component consists mainly of the following classes:

- 1. Logic class
+ 1. `Logic`
- 2. LogicManager class
+ 2. `LogicManager`
- 3. Parser class
+ 3. `Parser`
- 4. All the command classes eg. AddCommand, EditCommand, DeleteCommand
+ 4. All the command classes eg. `AddCommand`, `EditCommand`, `DeleteCommand`

-These classes work together to categorize the different possible inputs from the user and sieves the important keywords out so that Model can continue executing the command entered by the user.
+These classes work together to categorize the different possible inputs from the user and sieves the important keywords out so that `Model` can continue executing the command entered by the user.

-TheLogiccomponent,
+The Logic component,

-- Logic takes in the user&#39;s input and passes it to the Parser class
+- `Logic` takes in the user&#39;s input and passes it to the `Parser` class
-- Parser class will decide which Command class is able to handle the request
+- `Parser` will decide which Command class is able to handle the request
-- LogicManager class takes the command and executes it by calling Model
+- `LogicManager`  takes the command and executes it by calling `Model`
-- TaskResult class is created and returned to the UI to be displayed to the user
+- `TaskResult` is created and returned to the `UI` to be displayed to the user

 ###**Model component**

 > <img src="DeveloperGuideImages/Model_01.png" width="600">

-The Model component is mainly responsible for executing the outputs from the Logic component.
-It is also responsible for storing all the in-app data such as the user&#39;s preferences anddata which is needed when executing commands.
+The `Model` component is mainly responsible for executing the outputs from the `Logic` component.
+It is also responsible for storing all the in-app data such as the user&#39;s preferences and data which is needed when executing commands.

 ####**API**

-The API of the Model component is in the Model class which consists of the main features of the task manager such as &#39;add&#39;, &#39;delete&#39; and updates the task manager accordingly.
-The ModelManager class, which represents the in-memory model of the task manager data, inherit from the Model interface.
+The API of the `Model` component is in the `Model` class which consists of the main features of the task manager such as &#39;add&#39;, &#39;delete&#39; and updates the task manager accordingly.
+The `ModelManager` class, which represents the in-memory model of the task manager data, inherit from the `Model` interface.

 ModelManager is able to:

- 1)Store the user preference
+ 1)Store the user preference <br>
- 2)Store _Unburden&#39;s_ data
+ 2)Store _Unburden&#39;s_ data <br>

 ###**Storage component**

 > <img src="DeveloperGuideImages/Storage_01.png" width="600">

-The Storage component primarily focuses on storing data.
-Any data related to the application will be saved within Storage and can be accessed later when requested.
-Storage works closely with Modelto read and write data from the app as and when the user requests to add or show existing data.
+The `Storage` component primarily focuses on storing data.
+Any data related to the application will be saved within `Storage` and can be accessed later when requested. `Storage` works closely with `Model` to read and write data from the app as and when the user requests to add or show existing data.

 ####**API**

-The API of the Model component consists mainly of:
+The API of the Model component consists mainly of the following classes:

- 1. Model class
+ 1. `Model`
- 2. ModelManager class
+ 2. `ModelManager`
- 3. ListOfTask class
+ 3. `ListOfTask`
- 4. UserPref class
+ 4. `UserPref`
- 5. ReadOnlyListOfTask class
+ 5. `ReadOnlyListOfTask`

 These classes are responsible for storing the data from the user and also works with the Model component to execute the commands given by the user.

-Storage is able to:
+`Storage` is able to:

- 1)Save the data entered in by the user and also read it back to Model when requested 2)Save user preferences and read it back when needed
+ 1)Save the data entered in by the user and also read it back to `Model` when requested <br>
+ 2)Save user preferences and read it back when needed <br>

 ## **Testing**